grand-hawk/artillery-calculator/packages/mtc-artillery-overlay/README.md

-Reminder to update the versions in `tauri.conf.json` and `Cargo.toml`.
+Reminder to update the versions in `tauri.conf.json` and `Cargo.toml`, the assets and release will not be created otherwise.

 ```
 aarch64.dmg = apple